- Federal and State Criminal Defense, Trials and Appeals

 - Board of Directors, Knoxville Bar Association

-Mr. Johnson serves on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), co-chairs NACDL’s Sixth Circuit amicus committee, and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
-For three consecutive years he served as chair of the Tennessee Bar Association (TBA) Criminal Justice Section, and he also served as the Associate General Counsel for the TBA.
-Mr. Johnson is on faculty with the Tennessee Criminal Defense College (TCDC), and is a member of the white-collar defense, sentencing, investment, forfeiture, and membership committees of NACDL.
-He serves as chair of the law office technology and management committee of the Knoxville Bar Association (KBA) and is both an officer and a Master of the Bench with the Hamilton Burnett Chapter of the American Inns of Court.
-He is a fellow of both the American Bar Foundation and the Knoxville Bar Foundation.
-For his volunteer efforts, the Tennessee Bar Association honored Mr. Johnson with its Access to Justice Award.
-He is listed in Best Lawyers in America in the area of white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell.
+Mr. Johnson has served multiple terms on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL) and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
+For three consecutive years he served as chair of the Tennessee Bar Association (TBA) Criminal Justice Section and as the Associate General Counsel for the TBA.
+Mr. Johnson is on faculty with the Tennessee Criminal Defense College (TCDC), co-chairs NACDL’s Sixth Circuit amicus and membership committees, and actively serves on the white-collar defense, sentencing, and investment committees of NACDL.
+He has served on the board of the Knoxville Bar Association and is co-chair of the law office technology and management committee.
+He is the President and an emeritus Master of the Bench with the Hamilton Burnette Chapter of the American Inns of Court.
+He is a fellow of the American, Tennessee, and Knoxville Bar Foundations.
+For his volunteer efforts, the TBA honored Mr. Johnson with its Access to Justice Award.
+For many years he has been listed in Best Lawyers in America in white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell.